NikDiGio/LongShort_2.0/README.md

 # Project description
-LongShort_2.0 is a thesis repo tasked with proving if the introduction of Sentiment Analysis in trading strategies with Deep Learning configurations leads to better financial results than a simple **Buy & Hold (B&H)** 📈.
-The trading approach to be compared with the benchmark (B&H) is the widely known in the finance industry: **Long Short strategy**.
-This involves buying or selling an asset based on a signal that for the thesis' sake will be comparison between the price forecast and the previous closing price of the stock.
-All the strategies to be compared against the benchmark will use a LSTM neural network to do price forecasting, while different models be used for analyzing sentiment namely two configurations of the Transformer BERT (DistilBERT and FinBERT) and a CNN.
+LongShort_2.0 is a thesis repo tasked with proving if the introduction of Sentiment Analysis in trading strategies with Deep Learning configurations leads to better financial results than a simple **Buy & Hold (B&H)** approach 📈.
+The trading approach to be compared against the benchmark (B&H) is the widely known in the finance industry **Long Short strategy**.
+This involves buying or selling an asset based on a signal that for the thesis' sake will be the comparison between the price forecast and the previous closing price of the stock.
+All the custom strategies will use a LSTM neural network to do price forecasting, while different models will be used for analyzing sentiment, namely two configurations of the Transformer BERT (DistilBERT and FinBERT) and a CNN.

 ## Pipeline 🏁
 This below is a representation of the project workflow, where the orange area represents the part regarding the Data Gathering process and pre-processing, the green one shows the models used in the thesis, whereas the blue one is about the final results of the Sentiment Analysis classificators and the price forecasts.